So let’s say you’ve got an acoustic guitar but no studio. Or maybe you want to get into voice-over work.

 Pricing (Winner: Audio-Technica AT2020)

-Yeah, we know.
-Talking about price pumps the brakes on any search.
+Yeah, I know.
+Talking about price pumps, the brakes on any search.

 But let’s be practical here.
 Your home recording studio needs to get off the ground SOMEHOW.